-EQUA- TION # PARA- METER DESCRIPTION DATA UNIT MEASURE- MENT FREQUENCY CALCULATED (C) MEASURED (M) REFERENCE (R) OPERATING RECORDS (O) COMMENT verification body 42 MG {actual,t} Measured flow rate or total volume of MG sent to a qualifying destruction device i during time interval t acfm or acf Continuously M Readings not exceeding fif- teen minutes to calculate temperature for time inter- val t 42 T {MG,t} Measured absolute temperature of MG for the time interval t, "R="F + 459.67 °R Continuously M, C Readings taken the same as time interval t to calculate tem- perature 42 $P{\text{MG},t}$ Measured absolute pressure of MG for the time interval t atm Continuously M, C Readings taken the same as time interval t to calculate pressure
+EQUA- TION # PARA- METER DESCRIPTION DATA UNIT MEASURE- MENT FREQUENCY CALCULATED (C) MEASURED (M) REFERENCE (R) OPERATING RECORDS (O) COMMENT using Equation 42 16 17 DE Efficiency of methane destruction device i % Each reporting period R or M Default methane destruction efficiencies provided in Appendix B or site-specific methane destruction efficiencies approved by validation and verification body 42 MG actual,t Measured flow rate or total volume of MG sent to a qualifying destruction device i during time interval t acfm or acf Continuously М Readings not exceeding fifteen minutes to calculate temperature for time interval t 42 $T{\text{MG},t}$ Measured absolute temperature of MG for the time interval t , °R=°F + 459.67 °R Continuously M, C Readings taken the same as time interval t to calculate temperature 42 $P{MG,t}$ Measured absolute pressure of MG for the time interval t atm Continuously М, С Readings taken the same as time interval t to

-- I. Mine gas from each methane source (i.e., pre-mining surface wells, , existing CBM wells that would otherwise be shut-in and abandoned as a result of encroaching mining, abandoned wells that reactivated, and converted dewatering wells) must be monitored separately prior to interconnection with other MG sources.
+- Mine gas from each methane source (i.e., pre-mining surface wells, , existing CBM wells that would otherwise be shut-in and abandoned as a result of encroaching mining, abandoned wells that reactivated, and converted dewatering wells) must be monitored separately prior to interconnection with other MG sources.
 The volumetric or mass gas flow, methane concentration, temperature, and pressure must be monitored and recorded separately for each methane source. - II.
 The flow rate of MG sent to a destruction device must be measured continuously, recordings must not exceed 15-minute intervals, and adjusted for temperature and pressure, if applicable, to calculate daily volume of MG sent to a destruction device.
-The flow of gas to a destruction device must be monitored separately for each destruction device, unless:
+The flow of gas to a destruction device must be monitored separately for each destruction device, unless: - A. A project consists of destruction devices that are of identical efficiency and verified to be operational throughout the reporting period; then a single flow meter may be used to monitor gas flow to all destruction devices; or - B. A project consists of destruction devices that are not of identical efficiency, in which case the methane destruction efficiency of the least efficient methane destruction device must be used as the methane destruction efficiency for all destruction devices monitored by that meter. - III.
+If a project using a single meter to monitor gas flow to multiple destruction devices has any periods of time when not all destruction devices downstream of a single flow meter are operational, methane destruction from the set of downstream devices during these periods of time will only be eligible provided that the offset verifier can confirm all of the following requirements and conditions are met: